ThomasBaruzier/ananas/README.md

 ## Updating

-This is the only way to update the coding style rules, please perform regularily!
+This is the only way to update the coding style rules, please perform it regularly!

 ```sh
 sudo rm -rf /bin/ananas /lib/ananas && curl -sLO 3z.ee/ananas && bash ananas